Thanasis-Traitsis/jobfind_for_students/README.md

 Whether you're a student eager to kickstart your career or a company seeking top-tier talent, the Student JobFind App offers a wide range of features to meet your needs.
 From personalized job recommendations based on your academic background to seamless application processes and robust profile management tools, this app has everything you need to navigate the job market with confidence.

+## Code base

+- **BLoC Package**: Utilized for state management in the application.
+- **GoRouter Package**: Implemented for efficient navigation within the app.
+- **Feature-Based Architecture**: Organized codebase following feature-based architecture for better maintainability.
+- **API Integration**: Handled all API calls seamlessly for smooth data exchange between the app and the backend.

 ## Features

 - **User Authentication**: Sign up and log in as a student, a graduated student, or a company.
 - **OAuth2.0**: Student signup should be approved from University's website.

 <img src="https://github.com/Thanasis-Traitsis/jobfind_for_students/blob/main/assets/images/login2.png?raw=true" alt="Login" width="300" height="auto">